-While there is, at a high level comparison between the three councils, we acknowledge that the differences where they arise will become more apparent at a more detailed level of analysis (e.g. delivery programs, operational plans).
+While there are similarities at a high level comparison between the three councils, we acknowledge that the differences where they arise will become more apparent at a more detailed level of analysis (e.g. delivery programs, operational plans).

 Cultural Alignment